 Projects for Colle Val d'Elsa, Ilya Kabakov, 1998

-“When Mario proposed, for the third edition of ‘Arte all’Arte,’ to install works by Ilya Kabakov, I must admit I was a bit surprised.
-I knew Kabakov only as one of the most prominent artists of our time, but my knowledge didn’t go much beyond a few photos of some of his works.
-I couldn’t see the connection—at least not with Colle di Val d’Elsa.
-Then the trio—Mario, Lorenzo, and Maurizio—presented the project to me: the idea of connecting different historical periods through three key reference points—classical antiquity, the Middle Ages, and the contemporary era.
-The first is represented by a yellow marble column from the Montagnola Senese, topped with an open book whose text refers to the cult of ruins.
-The second, visible through a telescope installed in the evocative setting of Via delle Romite, depicts a lit window with two human figures and two angels.
-The third, a metaphor for the tragicomic events of the present, is a plexiglass panel upon which a swarm of flies forms the phrase: ‘we are free.’
-Thus, the skillful placement of these works throughout the historic center of Colle shows how successive layers of modernity can be represented in art through pure and simple mental creation.
-Art that reveals the artist and his extraordinary humanity—a humanity as transparent as the crystal of my homeland.
+“When Mario proposed me for the third edition of Art to Art to have Ilya Kabakov's works installed, I confess I was a little surprised.
+I knew Kabakov only as one of the most prominent artists of our time, but my knowledge didn't extend much beyond a few photos of some of his works.
+But I didn't understand the connection, not with Colle di Val d’Elsa.
+Then the trio Mario, Lorenzo, and Maurizio presented the project to me; the idea of connecting different historical eras, based on three epochal reference points: the classical period, the Middle Ages, and the contemporary age.
+The first is represented by a yellow marble column from the Sienese hills, at the top of which opens a book whose text refers to the cult of ruins.
+The second, visible through a telescope installed in a suggestive scene in Via delle Romite, depicts a lit window with two human figures and two angels.
+The third, a metaphor on the tragicomic events of the present, is a plexiglass slab on which is placed a swarm of flies forming the inscription: ’we are free“.
+Thus, the skilful arrangement of the works in the historic centre of Colle shows how the subsequent layers of modernity can be depicted in art through pure and simple mental production.
+Art, which makes us know the artist and his extraordinary humanity.
+A humanity as transparent as the crystal of my land.”

-— Marco Spinelli, Mayor of Colle di Val d’Elsa, excerpt from the catalogue Arte All’Arte III, 1998
+— Marco Spinelli, Sindaco di Colle di Val d’Elsa, tratto dal catalogo Arte All’Arte III, 1998

 Art Exhibitions